View Dyslexie font | View high contrast

 Subscribe to the ADCET newsletter

 Events are an integral and inevitable part of life in the post-secondary education sector involving staff, students and visitors to the institution.
 Events, whether formal or informal, offer an opportunity for an institution to demonstrate its commitment to inclusion and accessibility.
-Conferences, workshops, student orientation, sporting and cultural events and graduations, however small or large all offer opportunities to model and showcase best practice in terms of accessibility.
+Conferences, workshops, student orientation, sporting and cultural events and graduations, however large or small offer opportunities to model and showcase good practice in terms of accessibility.

-Applying inclusive practice principles to event planning and realisation supports not only people living with disability but also those who are not impacted by disability.
-It is best practice
+These days events are often delivered in multiple modes such as face-to-face as well as online options (e.g., webinars, online orientations, training).
+Applying inclusive practice principles to event planning and deliver regardless of the format supports not only people living with disability but also those who are not impacted by disability.
+It is good practice and good business.

 Planning the Event